skmorgane/biodiversity-course/syllabus.md

 #### **Times and Locations**

-Tuesday, Period 6-7 (12:50-2:45), RNK 0230
+Tuesday, Period 7 (1:55-2:45), MCCB G108

-Thursday, Period 8 (3:00-3:50), MCCB 2102
+Thursday, Period 7-8 (1:55-3:50), MCCB G108

 #### **Course Objectives**

 The goal of this class is to provide students a basic understanding of biodiversity patterns often studied in the field of ecology.
 By the end of the semester, students will:
-1)	Have an appreciation of the complexity of term “biodiversity”
+1)	Have an appreciation of the complexity of the term “biodiversity”
 2)	Have a broad understanding of widely studied biodiversity patterns that exist at different spatial and temporal scales
 3)	Become familiar with various ecological processes that generate and help maintain biodiversity patterns
+4)	Gain experience with approaching and thinking about scientific debates

 #### **General Course Structure and Expectations**

 This course is designed to provide advanced training for graduate students in a specialized area of ecology.
-This course is a mixture of lecture, class discussion of primary literature and hands-on experience involving some class activities and a major project.
+This course is a mixture of small lectures, class discussion of primary literature and hands-on experience involving some class activities and a major project.
 While there is some lecturing, class participation, intellectual engagement with topics, and discussion participation are the main ways students will learn in this class.
-The first hour of Tuesdays and Thursdays are devoted to lecture and class discussions.
+Tuesdays and the first hour of Thursdays are devoted to lecture and class discussions.
 You are expected to come prepared to discuss the assigned papers.
-The second hour on Tuesdays are devoted to either class activities or working on group projects.
-This course is designed to provide advanced training for graduate students in a specialized area of ecology.
+Participation in discussions is a major component in the grade.
+The second hour on Thursdays are devoted to either class activities or working on group projects.

 #### **Course Grading**

 60% of grade will be based on a class project and presentation (330 points), 40% will be based on class participation in discussion* (220 points, 10 points/class day).

-*Undergraduates uncomfortable with the expectation of participating in a graduate discussion should talk to me about a written alternative.
+*A written alternative to class participation can be made for those with anxiety about speaking in front of groups - just contact me to let me know you would prefer this option.

 #### **Attendance Policy**